MarkBiesheuvelCodeChallanges/sf-food-trucks/README.md

 The focus during this code challenge was on the back-end.

-My famility with the technical stack is:
+My familiarity with the technical stack is:
 - **jQuery**: A lot of experience
 - **Google Maps JavaScript API**: A lot of experience
 - **Node.js** / **AWS Lambda**: A bit of experience